tum-i4/rustyrts/README.md

 Lastly, the checksums of [`VtblEntry`s](https://doc.rust-lang.org/stable/nightly-rustc/rustc_middle/ty/vtable/enum.VtblEntry.html) (vtable entries) are contributing to the checksum of the function that they are pointing to.
 Assume a vtable entry that was pointing to a function a) in the old revision is now pointing to a different function b) in the new revision.
 Because static RustyRTS is working entirely on the graph data of the new revision, it is sufficient to consider function b) changed, as long as there is a continuous path from a corresponding test to function b).
 Dynamic RustyRTS is comparing traces originating from the old revision, which is why function a) would be considered changed.
+Because static RustyRTS can distinguish whether a function is called via dynamic or static dispatch, these additional checksums of vtable entries only contribute in the case of dynamic dispatch.

 ## Dynamic
 Dynamic RustyRTS collects traces containing the names of all functions that are called during the execution of a test.
 Some helper functions and global variables are used to obtain those traces: